apache/flink-training/README.md

 Each ride is represented by two events: a trip start, and a trip end.

-Each event consists of eleven fields:
+Each event consists of ten fields:

 ```
 rideId         : Long      // a unique id for each ride